jamesdeluk/hugo/content/posts/cognition-and-learning/other/learnings-2024.md

 - Toxic compassion: saying what makes someone happy, or is the socially acceptable thing to say, rather than saying the hard truths - yes, you are fat; yes, children with two parents typically have better life; yes, trans athletes can be a net negative for women.
 [134]
 - “Men, why do you often say you're fine even when you're not?”
 "Because I think most believe that nobody truly gives a fuck” “Complaining is a self-indulgent activity that just spreads negativity to whoever is listening, it never really lessened mine.”
 “When guys have an issue and tell someone else, they only ever want a solution that maybe they haven’t tried.
 And talking about what you have tried ( that failed ) over and over with each new person is exhausting and frustrating in equal measure.”
 “Because if I tell you I'm not fine, it inexplicably somehow turns into me trying to comfort and reassure you.”
 [151]
 - Evidence suggests men and women *are* different.
 The average man is better than the average woman at visual-spatial abilities, and the average woman is better than the average man at verbal abilities.
 No difference in quantitative abilities and general intelligence.
 Scientists support this.
 But some prefer to ignore the science and focus on their beliefs, blame it all on society.
 [154]
+- Some people initiative social interactions, some don’t.
+It’s not about interest or care or intro/extroversion - it’s more that most people don’t think about it.
+Be the one who does - others will be thankful.
+[156]

 ## Learning